powerslacker/slacker/content/archives/match-goji-submux-index-path.md

 >
 > The unmatched suffix, including the leading slash ("/"), are placed into the request context, which allows subsequent routing (e.g., a subrouter) to continue from where this pattern left off.
 For instance, in the "/user/*" pattern from above, a request for "/user/carl/photos" will consume the "/user" prefix, leaving the path "/carl/photos" for subsequent patterns to handle.
 A subrouter pattern for "/:name/photos" would match this remaining path segment, for instance.

 After reading this, I sent an HTTP request to the server to test out a hypothesis.
 The path for the request was: `/v1//`.
-Hypothesis confirmed: The double usage responded with a status of 200 OK and a response body of Hello.
+Hypothesis confirmed: The double usage responded with a status of `200 OK` and a response body of `Hello!`.
 Now we're getting somewhere!
 I assumed that the `/*` would be removed, but only the `*` was.

 But how could I accomplish the same routing when the pattern match explicitly states that `/` would NOT be removed from the request?